-The Sonic Arts Center offers a four-year, Bachelor of Music (BM) degree in Music with a concentration in Audio Technology.
-Our program’s balanced emphasis in music and audio technology training creates graduates who are as comfortable creating a string arrangement or a film underscore as they are tracking and mixing an album, Music and audio technology training are intertwined to create a highly marketable service provider for today’s highly competitive music and audio technology industry.
+The Sonic Arts Center offers a four-year, Bachelor of Music (BM) degree with a concentration in Audio Technology.
+Our program’s balanced emphasis in music and audio technology training creates graduates who are as comfortable creating a string arrangement or a film underscore as they are tracking and mixing an album or mixing audio for film or broadcast venues.
+Music and audio technology training are intertwined to create a highly marketable service provider for today’s highly competitive music and audio technology industry.

 The program’s main pedagogical focus is on creative work by the student.
 Concepts provided in class are applied to creative projects that students work on individually or as a group.
 Software/hardware and music production techniques are integrated into the projects to allow students a mechanism for expanding their knowledge and developing their portfolios.